KBC Bank Bulgaria

 KBC Bank Bulgaria is a 100% subsidiary of Belgium based KBC Group.
 KBC Group is a multi-channel bank-insurer, focusing on private clients and small and medium-sized enterprises in Belgium, Bulgaria, Czech Republic, Hungary, and Slovakia.

 History

 The bank was established in 1994 under the Bulgarian Law on Banking and Credit Activities.

 On July 8, 2022 the bank was acquired by Belgium KBC Group from Austria's Raiffeisen Bank and rebranded as KBC Bulgaria.

+On 10th of April 2023, UBB and KBC Bank Bulgaria officially united after the re-organization of KBC Bank Bulgaria EAD, through its merger into United Bulgarian Bank AD, was entered in the Commercial Register.